-Step 1: Click the Enable WPS button to trigger the WPS function in Figure 5-3, and click the Add device button in Figure 5-3, then the following screen will appear.
+Step 1.
+Keep the default WPS Status as Enabled and click the Add device button in Figure 5-2, then the following screen will appear.

 Add A New Device

 Enter the new device's PIN.
+PIN:

-PIN: Press the button of the new device in two minutes.
+• Press the button of the new device in two minutes.

 Back Connect

-Figure 5-4 Add A New Device
+Figure 5-3 Add A New Device

-- Step 2: Choose Press the button of the new device in two minutes and click Connect. - Step 3: For the configuration of the wireless adapter, please choose Push the button on my access point in the configuration utility of the WPS as below, and click Next.
+- Step 2.
+Choose Press the button of the new device in two minutes and click Connect. - Step 3.
+For the configuration of the wireless adapter, please choose Push the button on my access point in the configuration utility of the WPS as below, and click Next.